KorvMedBrod/ErlangSocketServer/README.md

 # ErlangSocketServer

+1. Get dependencies

+        $ rebar get-deps
+        $ rebar compile

-1. In order to run it in the background
+2. In order to run it in the background

-        $ erl -pa ebin -eval "socket:start()" -noshell -detached
+        $ erl -pa deps/*/ebin -pa ebin -s "socket" -noshell -detached